felixbade/github-telegram-notifications/README.md

   - Send the app files to your server.
   - Build the node app on the server.
   - (Re)start the PM2 app.
-  - Configure a webhook for Telegram.
+  - Register a webhook for Telegram.
 - Follow the instructions in the Using with Paul the Office Dog section, except use your own Telegram bot.

 ## Supported event types